 Ariana Grande-Butera was born in Boca Raton, Florida, from an Italian-American heritage.
-She started her career in musicals and as an actor, starring as Cat Valentine in the teen series Victorious.
+She started her career in musicals and as an actor, appearing on the teen series Victorious.
 She transitioned into a recording career, releasing her debut album Yours Truly in 2013, at the age of 20.

 Ariana Grande’s blessed with an amazing voice, simultaneously rich and coquettish, with a four-octave range.
 While divas of former generations displayed their vocal chops over slow, adult contemporary ballads, Grande occupies a sweet spot between pop and R&B, energetic and earthy.
 Her delivery is influenced by hip hop, and she’s the ideal pop star for a musical world in which hip hop is a dominant cultural force.
 Her tendency to slur words together just gives her voice more character.

 I’d listen to Grande sing the phone book, and her records have been consistently entertaining.
 Over her career, her songs have become more interesting – from singing simple songs about love and infatuation to more personal subjects.
 Several traumatic events in her life have coloured her output; in 2017, 23 people were killed by a suicide bomber while leaving her concert at Manchester Arena, leaving her with Post Traumatic Stress Disorder.
 In 2018, her former partner, rapper Mac Miller died of an overdose.
 Grande’s music has become more subdued and gained depth in response to these events.